christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 because $$ \tilde{p_c} $$ is the true distribution, so cross entropy is the expectation of the model predicted negative probability under the true distribution.

-The, we rewrite it as the empirical expectation:
+Then, we use the formula for the empirical estimation of the expectation:

 $$ \text{CrossEntropy} \approx - \frac{1}{N} \sum_{x \sim D} \log p_{\hat{c}(x)}(x) $$